Leaf Celery With Shrimp Wontons

 8 oz of shell-less shrimp, clean, divide each shrimp to 3 portions

 Salt or light soy sauce or both (optional)

 1 tablespoon sesame oil (presumably olive oil will work too)

-Transfer the pork in a bowl.
-Add salt, five spicy powders and cooking wine to marinade for around 10 minutes.
+Transfer the pork to a bowl.
+Add salt, five spicy powders, and cooking wine to marinade for around 10 minutes.

 Cut celery and ginger into small pieces and transfer to the bowl with pork.
 Add another 1 teaspoon salt and 1 tablespoon of sesame oil.
 Mix well.

 Fold wontons one by one.

 Bring water to a boil in a pot.
 Add wontons in to cook, as soon as they float, they are ready to enjoy.
 On a side note, a couple of shakes of The Clayton Farm crazy hot pepper flakes were added to bring up the heat.

 For the leftover filling, my husband added tapioca starch, 2 eggs, and made Leaf celery patties.
 Pan-fry and serve, Wah-La, aren't they delicious.
 Refreshing & healthy!
 What a great way to use up excess produce.
 Dig in.

 1 teaspoon chopped Egyptian Walking onion